 Next, what you need to do is to spread the word about your meditation class.
 For this, you will need business cards, flyers or brochures, and other marketing materials.
 This will largely depend on the audience you are targeting.

-Also, you can advertise your class sessions by taking weekly online meditation class, it will also help in increasing your clientele.
+Also, you can advertise your class sessions by taking weekly online meditation classes, which will also help in increasing your clientele.

 While advertising you should make use of techniques like word of mouth and media.

 Word of Mouth: Tell your friends and family about your classes.
 Give them the marketing material to distribute.